 - E-file your return.
-Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2004 refund.
+Find out about commercial tax preparation and e-file services available free to eligible taxpayers.

+- Check the status of your 2005 refund.

 Click on Where's My Refund.
-Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed elec tronically).
-Have your 2004 tax return available because you will need to know your filing status and the exact whole dol lar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - · Research your tax questions online. - Search publications online by topic or keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using our Form W-4 calculator. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.
+Be sure to

+wait at least 6 weeks from the date you

+filed your return (3 weeks if you filed

+electronically).
+Have your 2005 tax return

+available because you will need to know

+your social security number, your filing

+status, and the exact whole dollar

+amount of your refund.

+- Download forms, instructions, and publications.

+- Order IRS products online.

+- Research your tax questions online.

+- Search publications online by topic or keyword.

+- View Internal Revenue Bulletins (IRBs) published in the last few years.

+- Figure your withholding allowances using our Form W-4 calculator.

+- Sign up to receive local and national tax news by email.

+- Get information on starting and operating a small business.